What is 4G?

-4G is the fourth generation of mobile phone technology and follows on from 2G and 3G.
+4G is the fourth generation of mobile phone technology, following 2G and 3G.

-Because of this, 4G is ideally suited for services which demand more capacity like video streaming, mapping and social networking sites.
+4G makes it easier to access the internet on your mobile, tablet or laptop.
+It's ideal for services that demand more capacity, like video streaming, mapping and social networking sites.

 For the typical user, download speeds of initial 4G networks could be around 5-7 times those for existing 3G networks.